Code-Institute-Submissions/iKelvvv-MS1/README.md

     - As a First Time Visitor, I want to be able to easily navigate throughout the site to find content.

-    - As a First Time Visitor, I want to look for statistics and facts to tell my why he's proven to be the greatest of all time.
+    - As a First Time Visitor, I want to look for statistics and facts to tell me why he's proven to be the greatest of all time.

  * Returning Visitor Goals

     - As a Returning Visitor, I want to find information about Sir Alex Ferguson.

-    - As a Returning Visitor, I want to find the best way to get in contact the organisation with any questions I may have.
+    - As a Returning Visitor, I want to find the best way to get in contact with the organisation with any questions I may have.

 * Frequent User Goals